Penn State | Online

 Why Supply Chain Management at Penn State

-Penn State World Campus has partnered with Penn State’s Smeal College of Business — ranked #1 in supply chain education — to offer this 2-year, 30-credit online master’s degree in supply chain management.
-As a student in the Master of Professional Studies in Supply Chain Management degree program, you will study proven theory, industry best practices, and new technologies in supply chain management.
+Penn State World Campus has partnered with Penn State's Smeal College of Business — top ranked in supply chain education — to offer this 2-year, 30-credit online master’s degree in supply chain management.
+As a student in the Master of Professional Studies in Supply Chain Management (MPS/SCM) degree program, you will study proven theory, industry best practices, and new technologies in supply chain management.
 Upon graduation, you can be prepared to:

 - design and manage an effective supply chain